 As he had been rotating, and twisting round, and round,

 The sand beneath had caved in, he was stuck fast in the ground.

-I've really been quite lonely, said the Vivleego with a blush,
+I've really been so lonely." said the Vivleego, with a blush,

 Basil flew in through the window, and stopped by the bedroom door.